 Let us go on a journey where we shall find PERFECT PEACE.
 Are you ready?

-Let’s stick together, with the good stuff seeping in and immediately clearing our mind of any negative thoughts before our first step upward and onward till we reach our destination.
+Let us stick together, with the good things seeping in and immediately clearing our mind of any negative thoughts before our first step upward and onward till we reach our destination.

 Here are some answers:

-The above responses from the Bible writers, whose words were all divinely inspired by GOD, are all about GOD…
+The above responses from the Bible writers, whose words were all divinely inspired by God, are all about God-Jehovah.

-Here are some quotes from the Bible where we may find answers to this question:
+Here are some quotes from the Bible where we may find answers to these questions:

 Here is why:

 “Pilate came out again and said to them, ‘Behold, I am bringing Him out to you so that you may know that I find no guilt in him’” (John 19:4).